sid-1998/booknotes/system-design/system-design-interview/Design Whatsapp/whatsapp.md

 So when userA sends a msg req for userB to chat server.
 Chat server req sessions service to route the req to chat server connected to userB.

+**REFER the approach in tinder direct messaging notes, it discusses how redis pub/sub model can be used for faster communication**

 ![img.png](img.png)